BFS versus DFS for fixed-level targets in ordered trees: Introduction

 \item In Section~\ref{sec:totalD}, we find a simple exact formula for $\totalD(n,\ell )$.
 Our proof for this formula utilizes a classical bijection between ordered trees and Dyck paths; this allows us to translate the problem to establishing an identity, for which we give a combinatorial proof by interpreting both sides as counting certain lattice paths.

 \item In Section~\ref{sec:totalB}, we obtain a summation formula for $\totalB(n,\ell )$ via results of Tak\'{a}cs \cite{Takacs-99} used to study the occupation measure of Brownian excursions.
-In addition, we find the asymptotic behaviour of $\totalB(n,\ell )$ depending on $\ell$.
+In addition, we find the asymptotic behavior of $\totalB(n,\ell )$ depending on $\ell$.

 \item Section~\ref{sec:threshold} is devoted to the proof of our main result---Theorem~\ref{th:threshold}---which establishes a unique threshold for which BFS becomes asymptotically faster than DFS.
+In Section~\ref{subsec:ratios}, we show that when $n^{1/3}\prec\ell\prec\sqrt n$, then BFS can be arbitrarily faster than DFS, while if $\sqrt{n}\prec \ell \prec \sqrt{n\ln{n}}$, then DFS can be at most twice as fast.
+Here and throughout the paper, $f(x) \prec g(x)$ means $f(x) = o(g(x))$.

 \item In Section~\ref{sec:fibo}, we find a different formula for $\totalB(n,\ell )$ by using generating function techniques.
 This approach reveals a curious identity expressing the generating function for $\totalB(n,\ell )$ in terms of the Catalan generating function and Fibonacci polynomials; see Theorem~\ref{t-gf}~(b).
 We then derive an alternative formula for $\totalB(n,\ell )$ by extracting coefficients from the generating function formula we found; see Theorem~\ref{t-totalBsum}.
 Along the way---in Section \ref{subsec:lemmas}---we give several identities related to Fibonacci polynomials needed for proving Theorem~\ref{t-gf}.